 Advisory Board Member White Coats Foundation, Director and Company Secretary Longevity Group Australia and Financial Controller BayWa r.e Australia

 Sharon is a highly experienced senior commercial and operational executive with a focus on business transformation and start ups.

 She has significant understanding of the business after holding the positions of Chief Financial Officer, Chief Operating Officer and Company Secretary and was appointed as a Director of Longevity in February 2019, as well as continuing in her role as Company Secretary.

 Sharon is a Chartered Accountant and has impressive broad Australian business experience, having held senior executive positions in aged care and retirement, infrastructure, public health, the private hospital sector, private health insurance, and the gaming industry.

-Advisory Board Member White Coats Foundation, Advocacy Specialist, Syneos Health
+Advisory Board Member White Coats Foundation, Associate Director, Site & Patient Access, Syneos Health

 Michelle leads advocacy and community outreach programs for Syneos Health, a top three Contract Research Organization (CRO) that combines comprehensive and integrated outsourcing solutions for both clinical development and commercialization.
 Syneos Health (formerly INC Research/inVentiv Health) and CISCRP co-hosted the “Inspiring Hope” Ideathon of which White Coats was a finalist.

 Patients are at the heart of Michelle’s work.
 She helps build mutually-beneficial relationships between sponsors and advocates with the goal of encouraging patients to take a proactive role in clinical research for themselves and future generations.
 Michelle also brings deep communications marketing experience from prior work with firms including Edelman.

 Director of Prime and Partner Sites for IQVIA, Australia & New Zealand ,Advisory Board Member White Coats Foundation,